Skip to main content

 Creation Reenacted: Poetic Parallels between The Spirit, The Dove, Adoration and the Baptism of Jesus

-The Bible’s most layered passages offer more than historical or religious narratives—they unveil symbolic blueprints for inner transformation.
-Genesis 1, Matthew 3:16–17, and Song of Solomon 2:14 each employ parallel symbols—spirit, water, voice, dove, and rock—to reveal the divine movement of imagination from formless potential into conscious form.
-This is the primal movement of “I AM”—the awareness of being—and the stirring of self within the hidden deep.
-These scriptures are not separate episodes, but poetic echoes: each one sings a verse of the same eternal truth.
-1. Genesis 1:1–20 The Foundational Symbol: Spirit over the Formless Deep “In the beginning God created the heaven and the earth.
-And the earth was without form, and void; and darkness was upon the face of the deep.
-And the Spirit of God moved upon the face of the waters.” —Genesis 1:1–2 “And God said, Let the waters bring forth abundantly the moving creature that hath life, and fowl that may fly above the earth…” —...
+Genesis 1, Matthew 3:16–17, and Song of Solomon 2:14 each employ parallel symbols — spirit, water , voice, dove, and rock — to reveal the movement of imagination from formless potential into conscious form .
+This is the primal movement of “ I AM ” — the awareness of being — and the stirring of self within the hidden deep.
+These scriptures are not separate episodes, but poetic echoes: each one sings a verse of the same eternal concept.
+1. Genesis 1:1–20 The Foundational Symbol: Spirit over the Formless Deep "At the first God made the heaven and the earth.
+And the earth was waste and without form; and it was dark on the face of the deep: and the Spirit of God was moving on the face of the waters." —Genesis 1:1–2, BBE "And God said, Let the waters be full of living things, and let birds be in flight over the earth under the arch of heaven." —Genesis 1:20, BBE Symbolic Meaning: Waters = subconscious potential; the formless state of being Spirit = the creat...

-Bride at the Well: Parallels Between Rebekah, Rachel, and the Song of Solomon
+Brides at the Well: Song of Solomon

 “Then the man said, ‘This is now bone of my bones and flesh of my flesh; she shall be called Woman, for she was taken out of Man.’” —Genesis 2:23 “That is why a man leaves his father and mother and is united to his wife, and they become one flesh.” —Genesis 2:24 The stories of Rebekah and Rachel, each meeting their future husbands at a well, are profound enactments of the spiritual union celebrated throughout the Bible.
-This sacred joining is the heartbeat of the Song of Solomon—the timeless poetic dance of bride and bridegroom, symbolising the soul’s yearning for and fulfilment in divine union.
+This sacred joining is the heartbeat of the Song of Solomon—the timeless poetic dance of bride and bridegroom , symbolising the soul’s yearning for and fulfilment in divine union.
 Wells and Rivers: Sources of Life, Abundance, and Spiritual Encounter The river that goes out to water the garden is called Abundance.
 It is the source that flows from the two trees.
-These waters nourish and feed many wells—among them the very wells where Rebekah and Rachel first appear.
+These waters nourish and feed many wells —among them the very wells where Rebekah and Rachel first appear.
 Such places are steeped in symbolism as sources of life, refreshment, and revelation.
-In ancient t...
+In an...

 The Bible often refers to a “land flowing with milk and honey,” evoking imagery of luscious abundance and effortless provision.
 Yet, under the surface of this poetic phrase lies something far more profound than physical geography.
 According to Neville Goddard, this land symbolises a state of consciousness — an inner realisation of divine creativity and spiritual fulfilment.
 Milk and Honey: Symbols of Imaginative Abundance In Neville’s interpretation, milk and honey represent the dual qualities of nourishment and pleasure that imagination brings.
 Milk is sustaining; honey is sweet.
 Together, they point to a flow of creative energy — the kind of internal richness that, once accessed, overflows naturally into one’s outer world.
 The land that “flows” with these gifts is not found on any map — it’s the awakened imagination, aligned with desire and expectation.
 “I have come down to deliver them... to a land flowing with milk and honey.”
 This moment signals the divine descent into human a...